 While brokers often pitch alternative investments as offering the potential for significant returns, the reality is that returns on alternative investments are notoriously difficult to predict.
 Let’s look at the example of a real estate investment trust (REIT).

 When you invest in an REIT, your gain or loss is contingent upon the investment strategies and management capabilities of a few individuals who have little, if any, accountability.
 Additionally, if you invest in a non-traded REIT, selling your investment and salvaging whatever principal you have left could be almost impossible.
 Contrast this with investing in a portfolio of blue chip companies, where the companies’ executives are accountable to their shareholders, where the companies are required to maintain financial transparency, and where you can sell your shares on the open market at a moment’s notice.

 If you have lost money in an alternative investment and would like to know more about filing to recover your losses through FINRA arbitration, we encourage you to contact us promptly for a free, no-obligation consultation.
-To discuss your broker fraud claim with an investment fraud attorney at Zamansky LLC in confidence, call 212-742-1414 or request an appointment online today.
+To discuss your broker fraud claim with an investment fraud attorney in Miami at Zamansky LLC in confidence, call 212-742-1414 or request an appointment online today.